-DMM provides all things gear!
-The highlight is a personalised carabiner laser etched with ‘WTF2021’ for each participant.
+Since the first WTF, DMM have provided all things gear!
+The highlight is a personalised carabiner laser etched with ‘WTF2022’ for each participant.
 They bring harnesses, helmets and gear for learners to borrow, and for workshop-goers or leaders to use.
 The Rescue Course and Crack Climbing workshop tickets are supported by DMM.

 Rab uses the festival as an opportunity to learn more about what women want from their clothing and often brings new products to the event to gain valuable insight and give women the chance to speak directly to the designers.
-Rab also commissioned the WTF2019 film ‘Over The Edge’.
+The Breaking Barriers workshop is supported by Rab, and they also commissioned the WTF2019 film ‘Over The Edge’.

-The Association of Mountaineering Instructors have stepped in this year to play a key role, offering professional advice and guidance in relation to all things climbing.
 Our 20 mentors will be AMI members, and the majority of these will be women.
 In this, AMI are working with us on our aim of supporting women in outdoor leadership.
-AMI will also run the ‘Parent & Child’ and ‘Breaking Barriers’ workshops.
 In addition, AMI will be supporting RCI-trainees towards getting their RCI qualification.
 Learn more about AMI here.